ETSU's football team bolstered by return of Riddell, Huzzie - NewsBreak

 Boat built in Kingsport will soon make its way to Haiti for Christian mission

-KINGSPORT — Cheers rang out as the 20 1/2-foot-boat was dropped into Fort Patrick Henry Lake.
-It was a test run for the vessel, which will be loaded up at the end of the month to go to its final destination: northwest Haiti.
+The cheers rang out as the 20 ½ boat was dropped into Fort Patrick Henry Lake.
+It was a test run for the boat, which will be loaded up at the end of the month to go to its final destination – Northwest Haiti.

 Two juveniles injured following Monday morning crash in Unicoi County